Indian rupee, markets draw cold comfort from relaxed FDI rules

 Among the steps announced on Tuesday, the foreign investment cap in telecoms, which stood at 74 percent, was removed.
 But the measure was not expected to draw fresh entrants as the cut-throat industry is already crowded, and plagued by regulatory uncertainty.

-Instead, existing foreign operators such as Vodafone Group Plc (VOD.L), Telenor ASA (TEL.OL) and Sistema (SSAq.L) may opt eventually to buy out their local partners.
+Instead, existing foreign operators such as Vodafone Group Plc, Telenor ASA and Sistema may opt eventually to buy out their local partners.

 "I'm not aware that there are any foreign companies who have said that they are hindered because the country doesn't allow 100 percent FDI," said Mahesh Uppal, director at telecoms consulting firm Com First (India).